deobald/kaya-gnome/README.md

 # kaya-gnome

-A desktop client for Kaya
+A description of this project.